atlanticwave-sdx/sdx-docs/source/contributing.rst

 request.

-8. Address Feedback
+8. Address feedback
 -------------------

 If there is feedback on the pull request, you may want to address the feedback by making further changes.

-9. Wait for the Pull Request to be Merged
+9. Wait for the pull request to be merged
 -----------------------------------------

 At this stage, one of these things should happen: